henry931/HPCE-CW5/README.md

 The compiler will make OpenCL 1.1 available for #include from "CL/*" and "OpenCL/*", and TBB 4.2 from "tbb/*".
 No other libraries should be assumed, beyond standard C++11 libraries.
+Practically speaking, common posix libraries are acceptable (i.e. things which are in cygwin+linux+macos+mingw), but attempt for portability.
+Visual studio can be used for development, but be careful to avoid windows-specific APIs (e.g. try compiling on cygwin before submitting).

 Your program will always be run with the "src" directory as its working directory, so you can load any kernel